TaoHuang2018/taohuang2018.github.io/_pages/about.md

 ---

 I am currently a PhD student in Statistics at the Institute of Statistics and Big Data, Renmin University of China.
+I am doing my internship at Noah’s Ark Lab, Huawei Technologies.

 # Research Interests